-My superpower is helping people see the patterns in their story and to make connections between their past experiences, so their unique purpose and source of motivation for work can be revealed to them.
+My superpower is creating clarity from chaos.
+I help people like you see the patterns in your story.
+I show you the connections between your past experiences, so your unique purpose and source of motivation for work can be revealed to you.
 What’s your superpower?

 The Thread of My Career

-I’ve been happily unemployable for 10+ years now.
+I’ve been happily unemployable for 15+ years now.
 But it hasn’t always been that way.
-I’ve been stuck and got myself unstuck many times to transform myself from compliant employee into an accidental (formerly reluctant) entrepreneur.
+I’ve been stuck and got myself unstuck many times to transform myself from a compliant employee into an accidental (formerly reluctant) entrepreneur.

 My journey to embrace the thread of my career has been a long and challenging one.
 In the end, it’s been totally worth it.
 I now live and work on my terms.